-Upon arriving late at school, the student must report to the office for an "excused" tardy slip before going to the classroom.
+Upon arriving late at school, the student must report to the office before going to the classroom.
 Tardies cause a disruption in classroom routines and interfere with the learning process.
 The principal will contact parents whose students are excessively tardy.
 Six or more tardies within a trimester are deemed excessive.